rentes/rentes.github.io/_posts/2016-09-19-Installing-Cobalt-theme-in-Emacs.markdown

 Now everytime you start Emacs, you will be using the Cobalt theme.

+<a href="https://github.com/emacs-jp/replace-colorthemes/blob/master/screenshots.md">Here</a> are the screenshots for all the themes on the `color-theme-modern` package.

 To install just the Cobalt theme:

 * Add a diretory to where the theme will be download to.
 I use a directory named `themes` under my `~/.emacs.d/` directory.